viperscape/iota/docs/README.md

 ```

 All packets must be authorized and checked for integrity
-Authorization: HMAC-SHA256
+Authorization suggestion: HMAC-SHA256

 Integrity variables (in order) [bytes 40-max_len]:
 - Flags
 - Route
+- Time
 - Message data

-Integrity variables are securely hashed (SHA256) and used as seed in HMAC
+Integrity variables are securely hashe and used as seed in HMAC

 Frames meant for negotiation must include a random byte(s) in data for security